 The research conducted thus far has been both basic science and clinical.
 To date, some exciting work has been produced in finding better ways to manage aneurysmal subarachnoid hemorrhage (SAH), vasospasm, and to understand the mechanism for aneurysm growth.
 Researchers are honored to receive a Chair of Research and they are inspired by the personal stories behind each Chair.

 Establishing a Chair of Research is a way to honor the life of a loved one by funding basic scientific research directed at early detection, improved treatment modalities, and technological advances that will ultimately improve outcomes for patients with brain aneurysms.
 It is often the result of hard work by family and friends who wish to pay tribute to a special person.

 The establishment of a Chair of Research will be announced on the Brain Aneurysm Foundation website and in our newsletter.

-For more information on the Brain Aneurysm Foundation’s Chairs of Research, please contact Christine Buckley, Executive Director, at 888-BRAIN-02 or email here.
+For more information on the Brain Aneurysm Foundation’s Chairs of Research, please contact Christine Buckley, Executive Director at email@example.com.